-We struggle to find the time to pray when our days are full from the moment we get up until we go to bed.
-Or when we do pray, our minds wander and we end up making our to do list instead of talking to God.
+We can struggle to find time to pray when our days are full.
+Life can be busy from the moment we get up until we go to bed.
+Or when we do pray, our minds wander and we end up making our to-do list instead of talking to God.
 Prayer is hard to do.

-We crave community and don’t like to be lonely.
-I worry my eighteen-year-old son on his own for the first time this weekend in another country and apart from his twin brother, who has been his constant companion since conception, will be lonely.
-We don’t consider being alone to be a good thing.
+We don’t consider being alone, for too long, to be a good thing.
 And God feels the same way, too.
-After all, he created woman to be a mate for man, because it is not good for the man to be alone.
+After all, he created woman to be a mate for man, because he said: It is not good for the man to be alone (Genesis 2:18).

 And Jesus set an example for us to follow.
-He often withdrew to lonely places to pray.
+He often withdrew to lonely places to pray alone.

-When we pray like this, God meets us in the lonely place, so it is never a lonesome experience.
+When we pray like this, God meets us in the lonely place, so it is never a lonesome place.

 Relish your time in His presence, continues the devotion in Magnificent Prayer, it’s the best time you’ll ever have on this earth.

 Will you take time to shut out the world and open up your life to God in a solitary place?